attilagyoriid/java_data_structures_algorithms/README.md

 ## 🚀 Content of the project

 - LinkedList
   - Find middle node of the linked list
   - Detect cycle
+  - findKthFromEnd that returns the k-th node from the end of the list

 ## Run the demo: